nextcloud/integration_notion/README.md

 ### Admin settings

 Visit "Connected accounts" **admin** settings section and fill `Application ID` and `Application secret` fields.
-There is a link to the Notion developer page to create an integration.
+On this page you can find a link to the Notion developer page on how to get them.

 ### User settings